cdepillabout/small-example-text-files/README.md

 # small-example-text-files

-Small text files that can be used as examples
+This repo contains a few small text files that can be used in examples.